BLsquared/ShovelKnightDST/_The Shovel Knight Readme.txt

 Not Craftable

 Special Abilities:
-On Activate: Become invincible for 10 seconds
+On Activate: Become invincible for 10 seconds, returns an empty Troupple Chalice.

 ===
 Ichor of Fortune